grafana/tempo/docs/sources/tempo/setup/upgrade.md

 Recommended update process:

 1. Upgrade your Tempo installation to version 2.3, remaining on vParquet3.
 2. Verify the upgrade is stable and performs as expected.
+If you notice any issues, you can downgrade to version 2.2, and data remains readable.
 3. [Change the block format to vParquet3]({{< relref "../configuration/parquet" >}}).

-If you notice any issues, you can immediately downgrade to Tempo 2.2.
-All your data remains readable.
+If you notice any issues on step 3 using the new block format, you can downgrade to vParquet2.
+All your data remains readable in Tempo 2.3.
+However, if you have vParquet3 blocks and have to downgrade to Tempo 2.2, you will have data loss.

 ### Use Azure SDK v2